MartinYeung5/AIStarknet-anti-fraud/README.md

 The request may include diffrent actions which can get your asset or gain more access rights and so on.
 ![alt text](https://github.com/MartinYeung5/AIStarknet-anti-fraud/blob/main/images/20241025_1.jpg?raw=true)

+### Identity Fraud
+* AI is a double-edged sword, it can explore the dual role of artificial intelligence in reshaping fraud prevention and providing new opportunities for fraudsters.

 #### Summary
 Actually, it still has different types of fraud.
 Therefore, we may need to pay more attention to prevent these frauds.